-Other lines of business include general liability, credit and suretyship and marine, aviation and transport (proportional and accepted non-proportional reinsurance).
-The negative result was due to the increased loss frequency in the marine, aviation and transport line of business.
+Other lines of business include general liability, health, credit and suretyship and marine, aviation and transport (proportional and accepted non-proportional reinsurance).
+The underwriting loss of US\$ -3.6m was affected by Covid-19 losses as well as an increased loss frequency in the marine, aviation and transport line of business.

-Figure 9: Underwriting performance by material geographical area (net) 2019
+Figure 8a: Underwriting performance by material geographical area (net) 2020